nshepperd/cabbage/README.md

+## A Package "Manager" for Haskell

-Manages the default ghc package environment, allowing you to install and remove packages.
+Manages the default ghc package environment (`~/.ghc/x86_64-linux-$version/environments/default`), allowing you to install and remove packages.
 Almost like a real package manager.

-Keeps a registry of installed packages in `~/.config/cabbage/cabbage.conf`.
+This is accomplished by keeps a registry of installed packages in `~/.config/cabbage/cabbage.conf`.
 Invoking `cabbage install` allows you to manipulate this registry, adding, removing or upgrading packages, then builds a dummy package with dependencies given by the